Tenant Property Damage in Illinois

 Damage Resulting from Tenant In Illinois

-This deposit protects landlords from damage or unpaid rent at the end of the tenancy.
-However, both parties must understand the lease agreement’s security deposit terms.
+This deposit saves landlords in case rent isn’t paid or there is damage at the end of the lease.
+But both sides must understand the terms of the security deposit in the lease.

 Handling Disputes Over Tenant Damage: Mediation And Other Options